 1. Use that inspiration and create a mood board

 We’ve spoken a great deal about inspiration earlier, and we’re going to bring your attention back to it.
 This is where you start.
 At this point, you may have a mix of many thoughts, ideas, and concepts running through your head.
-But, it is best to start fresh and take it step by step to avoid a result that is nowhere close to your expectations.
+But, it is best to start fresh and take it step by step to avoid an outcome that is nowhere close to your expectations.

 2. Derive and decide the exact theme

 Now that you have a basic theme, let’s build on it further and come to a clear and sold concept that will guide all your designs.
 Dive into some more research into the current season and on-goings.
 Delve into the current trends and forecast the future ones.
 That could be another guiding point for your designs.
 Blend the mood board theme with your trend forecast and hop on to choose a specific target audience.

 Who do you see wearing your designs?
 How old are they?
 What do they do?
 Do they spend more time indoors or outdoors?
 Answer these questions and have a persona in place - someone you’d like to design clothes for.

 It is also important to take global situations into consideration.
 Say, in a pandemic-struck world when people will be spending more time indoors and at home, your designs could target the current fashion needs.
 Comfort, convenience, lounge-wear, transitional outfits, etc.